MelwinKfr/gitlab-webhook-translator/README.md

   }
 ]}
 ```

+## Testing

+To see the data that gitlab actually sends you can point your integration webhook to `<wht-address>/test/`.
+This way no translations will be processed but you can see the request gitlab made in the log.
+This is helpful for writing your translations.

 ## Contribute
 No big convention at the moment, just run an instance of [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/)
 and run script `./start-dev.sh` to get started.
 Your instance will be reachable at [http://wht.127.0.0.1.xip.io](http://wht.127.0.0.1.xip.io).